brthom/brthom/README.md

-👋 Hi, I’m Ben Thomas!
+***👋 Hi, I’m Ben Thomas!***
--👀 I’m interested in archeology and its growing relation with the field of computer science.
+👀 I’m interested in archeology and its growing relation with the field of computer science.
 🌱 I’m currently learning data structures and algorithms @Umich.

-Here's a list of compsci classes I've completed at Michigan:
+*Here's a list of compsci classes I've completed at Michigan:*
 -EECS 183: Elementary Programming Concepts
 -EECS 203: Discrete Mathematics
--EECS 280: Programming and Intro Data Structures -(current)EECS 281: Data Structures and Algorithms
+-EECS 280: Programming and Intro Data Structures
+-(current)EECS 281: Data Structures and Algorithms

 📫 How to reach me:
 -benjt@umich.edu
 -linkedin.com/in/brthom

 <!---
 brthom/brthom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.